-Councils appropriate permits.
-National Heritage Act No 27 of 2004 Section: 46, 48, 55 All other sections applicable to different activities.
-All heritage resources are to be identified and either protected or removed/mitigated with a permit from the National Monuments Council, before any development may take place A chance find procedure should be followed in case of discovery of a heritage resource.
-Soil Conservation Act no 76 of 1969 Section 4 Section 13 Section 21 And other applicable sections Institutions may be ordered by the relevant Minister to construct soil conservation works when and where necessary.
-Fire protection schemes may be implemented to regulate the prohibition of veld burning as well as the prevention, control and extinguishing of veld and forest fires.
+case of discovery of a heritage resource.
+Soil Conservation Act no 76 of 1969 Section 4 Institutions may be ordered by the relevant Minister to construct soil conservation works Section 13 when and where necessary.
+Section 21 Fire protection schemes may be implemented to regulate the prohibition of veld burning as well as the prevention, control and And other applicable sections extinguishing of veld and forest fires.
 It is illegal to damage, destroy / fail to maintain any soil conservation works; fire belts; works constructed in terms of a fire protection scheme.
-Forest Act no 12 of 2001 Section 132 Section 41 And other applicable sections Vegetation may not be removed within 100 m of a river, stream or water course A person shall be liable for damage caused by any fire which arises as a result of activities carried out on site without having taken reasonable measures to prevent a fire.
+Forest Act no 12 of 2001 Section 132 Section 41 And other applicable sections Vegetation may not be removed within 100 m of a river, stream or water course A person shall be liable for damage caused by any fire which arises because of activities carried out on site without having taken reasonable measures to prevent a fire.